Niiingleiii/ML-French-Text-Classification/README.md

 ## Adding Complex Features

-Encouraged by our progress, we decided to add more complex textual features inspired by an [article](https://www.researchgate.net/publication/363085243_Quantifying_French_Document_Complexity) on quantifying French document complexity.
+Encouraged by our progress, we decided to add more complex textual features inspired by an article on quantifying French document complexity.
 We integrated:

 - **Lexical Richness Metrics:** Such as Types-Token Ratio (TTR), Mean Segmental Type-Token Ratio (MSTTR), Moving-Average Type-Token Ratio (MATTR), and Measure of Textual Lexical Diversity (MTLD).
 - **Vocabulary Complexity Metrics:** Assessing the richness and diversity of vocabulary.
 - **Syntactic Complexity Measures:** Including Mean Length of Sentence (MLS), Clauses per Sentence (C/S), Mean Length of Clause (MLC), and T-units.
 - **Part-of-Speech (POS) Features:** Analyzing the grammatical structure.
-- **Readability Scor
+- **Readability Scores:** Such as the Kincaid-McCandless (KM) score and BINGUI index.

+However, this ambitious addition led to a significant drop in performance.
+We suspected multicollinearity, where new features overlapped with existing ones, confusing the model.
+Using Variance Inflation Factor (VIF) analysis, we confirmed high multicollinearity among our features.
+Simplifying our feature set to include only the number of characters and average length brought our model's performance back to a more reasonable level.

+## Data Augmentation

+To further improve, we explored data augmentation techniques, which involve generating new data from existing data to enhance the training set.
+We experimented with:

+- **Back Translation:** Translating sentences into another language and then back to French, creating variety without changing the meaning.
+- **Word Replacement:** Replacing words with synonyms to generate diverse sentence structures.

+Adding 7000 new sentences through word replacement significantly boosted our validation accuracy to 80%.
+Thrilled, we uploaded our model to Kaggle, only to find a marginal improvement to 54.5% on the test set.
+This discrepancy between validation and test performance highlighted an overfitting issue, where our model performed well on the training data but poorly on unseen data.

 ## Understanding BERT